stonne-simulator/stonne-simulator.github.io/ASPLOSTUT.md

 ## CITATIONS

-If you use STONNE or OMEGA framework in your research or if you run flexagon in SST-STONNE.
+If you use STONNE or OMEGA framework in your research or if you run on flexagon accelerator model in SST-STONNE.
 Please cite-

 ### STONNE